Stanlazy/sp24_ece425_.release/mp1/GUIDE.md

 ![merge](./docs/images/merge.png)

-Then you use other method to connect the reset of the connection.
+Then you use other method to connect the rest of the connection.

 When there are multiple possible way to trace, try to find the better one.